Rib

 Example:

-Here is a full example of a Rib script that look up various elements in a Http Request.
+Here is a full example of a Rib script that looks up various elements in an HTTP request.

 let user-id: u8 = request.path.user-id;